sergiocollado/potpourri/Notes_on_linux.md

 >sudo updatedb
 ```

-if you want to identify your system, you can try for:
+if you want to identify your system, the 'uname' command is to be used.
+It will display the linux version.

 ```bash
 > uname -a
 ```

-or with:
+if you want to know if a given command is insatalled, or where is installed, the 'which' command is used.
+It will report where a given command is installed.

 ```bash
 >which wich